-Inspectors will also focus on how the curriculum is taught at subject, classroom or workshop level.
-They will want to see examples of teaching but will also expect to see examples of teaching materials; powerpoints, elearning, assessments and workbooks.
+Inspectors will also focus on how the curriculum is taught at the subject, classroom or workshop level.
+They will want to see teaching examples but will also expect examples of teaching materials; PowerPoint, e-learning, assessments and workbooks.

 The development of learning and teaching material is key to successful delivery.
-It has to be relevant to the curriculum activity and the intended learning outcomes.
-The quality of the material has to meet learner expectation.
-If staff really cannot create a powerpoint presentation that is fit for purpose then there is a clear indicator that additional CPD might be needed.
+It must be relevant to the curriculum activity and the intended learning outcomes.
+The quality of the material has to meet learner expectations.
+If staff really cannot create a PowerPoint presentation that is fit for purpose, then there is a clear indicator that additional CPD might be needed.
 How well do learners enjoy lessons or workshops?
 Do you get learner reviews at the end of a session?
 Do you perform observation of teaching, learning and assessment?
-How do make sure that staff have the skills to deliver workshops?
+How do we make sure that staff have the skills to deliver workshops?

-Providers also need to review the quality of eLearning and in some cases actually introduce it to their programmes.
+Providers also need to review the quality of eLearning and, in some cases, actually introduce it to their programmes.
 What sort of eLearning system do you use?
-Is content Scorm or Tin Can, how can you track learning and progress.
+Is content Scorm or Tin Can, how can you track learning and progress?
 Do you need a Learning Record Store to dive deeper into apprenticeship learning and activities?
 Can it be used on mobile devices?
 Have you considered gamification to encourage learner engagement?
-How do you feedback to learners?
+How do you give feedback to learners?
 How does staff feedback support learner development?
 What do you use to award grades to learners?

 THINKING ABOUT CURRICULUM IMPACT

-To measure the curriculum impact staff need to review performance on a cyclical basis.
+To measure the curriculum impact, staff must review performance on a cyclical basis.
 This tends to be done annually.

-Where apprenticeship providers run rolling programmes they will need to determine a suitable cut off point for their reviews.
+Where apprenticeship providers run rolling programmes, they must determine a suitable cut-off point for their reviews.

 The review of the performance measures has to have a purpose in the improvement of the curriculum.
-Each performance measure needs to be worked through and staff need to add their findings and recommendations.
+Each performance measure needs to be worked through, and staff must add their findings and recommendations.

-Where findings need to improved then the reviewers should add this to a programme action plan.
+Where findings need to improve, then the reviewers should add this to a programme action plan.
 The action plan is the key document to making improvements to the curriculum and overall delivery.

 HOW DOES STEDFAST SUPPORT APPRENTICESHIP CURRICULUM DEVELOPMENT?

-Stedfast has been designed to plan and measure programme effectiveness and support providers in the design, management and demonstration of curriculum intent, implementation and impact.
+Stedfast has been designed to plan and measure programme effectiveness and support providers in designing, managing and demonstrating curriculum intent, implementation and impact.

 Step 1 Create an assessment plan